frammkor/vue-cshar-calendar/README.md

 - 1. a class definition: There will be a base class Event
 - 2. a second class definition: There will be a class Reminder that inherits from the Event class
-- 3. a third class definition: There will be a class third type of event that inherits from the Event class
+- 3. a third class definition: There is class EventDto to ensure a Contract between the client and the server
 - 4. a struct definition: A struct might be used to convert the currency price of the event to/from dollars
 - 5. an enumerated type: There will be an Enum that will represent the different types of events that exist
 - 6. inheritance: There will be types of events that inherits from the base class Event